Am4rel/testTask_Mortgage/README.md

 ----------------------------------------------------------------------------------------------------------

 \* body, you need to send with the request should have a list of fields:
-- Name of the bank, required, nust be unique.
+- Parameter name - "name".
+Name of the bank, required, nust be unique.
 If you sent an empty value or it isn't unique, you'll get an error 400.
-- Interest rate, from 0 to 1 (percents divided by 100), required.
+- Parameter name - "interestRate".
+Interest rate, from 0 to 1 (percents divided by 100), required.
 Description - the annual percentage rate that expresses the amount of money the bank charges additionally for the use of assets the person borrowed money for.
-- Maximum loan from $0 to $100 000 000, required.
+- Parameter name - "maimumLoan".
+Maximum loan from $0 to $100 000 000, required.
 Description - he maximum amount of money a bank is able to borrow.
-- Minimum down payment, from 0 to 1 (percents divided by 100), required.
+- Parameter name - "minimumDownPayment".
+Minimum down payment, from 0 to 1 (percents divided by 100), required.
 Description - the amount of money a person needs to pay upfront (if a person takes a loan of $300.000 and bank minimum down payment is 20%, it means that person must pay the bank $60.000 as an initial mortgage payment).
-- Loan term, from 0 to 100 years, required.
+- Parameter name - "loanTern".
+Loan term, from 0 to 100 years, required.
 Description - a period of time in which a person must pay off the loan (usually banks have several loan programs, but for this task, let’s assume each bank has only one fixed term).